wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/introduction.md

 ## Advanced eDiscovery in Microsoft 365
 The Advanced eDiscovery solution in Microsoft 365 builds on the original, core [eDiscovery](https://docs.microsoft.com/microsoft-365/compliance/ediscovery?view=o365-worldwide?azure-portal=true) solution in Microsoft 365 by providing expanded capabilities that enable you to do more while the data remains in-place in your tenant.

-For some context, the traditional method of performing eDiscovery typically involved collecting large amounts of data from various distributed sources, storing them in a central location (usually off-site), and then indexing and searching through the data to identify the most relevant content.
-In many cases, these steps would take place at a third-party vendor.
-This approach took a lot of time, added high costs at each stage, and caused interruptions to the end users whose data was being collected causing lost productivity.

  ![Advanced eDiscovery solution in Microsoft 365](../media/all-microsoft-365.png)